h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **max_models**: (AutoML) This option allows the user to specify the maximum number of models to build in an AutoML run.

 -  **max_runtime_secs**: (XGBoost, AutoML) This option controls how long the AutoML run will execute.
 This value defaults to 3600 seconds.

+-  **keep_levelone_frame**: (Stacked Ensembles) Keep the level one data frame that's constructed for the metalearning step.
+This option is disabled by default.

 **Advanced Options**